 Our fellow passengers were great

 You may be wondering what sort of people choose this ship?
-On our 7-day cruise (we combined the 3-day Mamanuca Islands with the 4-day Yasawa Islands) we met some really lovely people.
-We were sad when some new friends left after the three-day trip but new ones boarded, and they were just as nice!
+We met some lovely people on our 7-day cruise (we combined the 3-day Mamanuca Islands with the 4-day Yasawa Islands).
+We were sad when some new friends left after the three-day trip but new ones boarded, and they were just as lovely!
 The size of the ship made it easy to get to know each other quickly.

 The passengers ranged in age from their late 20s to their late 70s (there were also two kids on the boat over the week).
 The majority were Aussies with a smattering from the United States, New Zealand, Canada, a handful of Europeans and a Chinese family in the mix.
 The strong focus on swimming and snorkelling meant we were mostly a bunch of water babies.